LooseMarek/ViewFactory/README.md

 Stack:

-Stack will set the same horizontal padding for each child view and "wrap" each child view with the `verticalAt` paddings.
+The stack will set the same horizontal padding for each child's view and "wrap" each child's view with the `verticalAt` paddings.

 ```
 try constraintHelper.setStack(for: [child1, child2], to: parent, horizontalAt: .zero, verticalAt: [.four, .twentyFour, .four])